 Air fryer chicken meatballs are an easy and versatile dinner that the whole family will love.
-They have a crisp, golden crust surrounding a juicy center and are ready in under a half-hour with minimal cleanup!
+They have a crisp, golden crust surrounding a tender center and are ready in under 30 minutes with minimal cleanup!
 Go ahead and make a double batch, because these delicious meatballs also freeze really well.

 I especially like making chicken meatballs because their neutral flavor means that you can: